WyriHaximus/FlyPie/README.md

 * `vars` - array containing the required settings for FlyPie to build an adapter for you.
 That is passed directly into `newInstanceArgs` upon adapter creation.
 (This is required in case you don't use a factory or provide the client.)
 * `client` - a prebuild client
 * `factory` - a callback, array (class instance, methodname), string (static class method or function name or event name) that can be utilized as a factory to build the adapter
+* `url` - [Data Source Name](https://book.cakephp.org/3.0/en/appendices/glossary.html#term-dsn).
+A connection string format that is formed like a URI.
+See below for examples.

 Check out [`config/config.sample.php`](config/config.sample.php) for more details.